 Stuntman Martin Grace had a serious accident while filming on the train.
 Hanging on the side of it, the train went into a non-assessed area of the track and he rammed into a pylon, seriously damaging his leg and hip and hospitalizing him for several months.
 He made a full recovery.
 In a similar vein, the actor who uses the buzz saw yo-yo broke his arm when he fell over the balcony onto Octopussy's bed.
 Despite his injury and having to wear a cast, he insisted on completing the rest of his scenes.

 Kristina Wayborn (Magda) says a romantic "au revoir" to James Bond, by way of an elegant elegiac window exit.
-She actually performed this stunt herself, swirling down to the ground, her dress acting as her support, and being unwound as she alighted safely to the ground.
+She performed this stunt herself, swirling down to the ground, her dress acting as her support, and being unwound as she alighted safely to the ground.
 Weyborn's departure was filmed in two different locations: her fall from the balcony was filmed at Pinewood Studios in England, and her landing was filmed on-location in India.

 The quip at the end of the opening sequence, "Fill 'er up", was initially removed by Director John Glen.
 It was only when he went to his local cinema and caught the trailer (which included the line), and saw how well it went down with the audiences, that he reinstated it.

-Many production and story ideas and elements, not used in Moonraker (1979), ended up being utilized for this film.
+Many production and story ideas and elements, not used in Moonraker (1979), ended up being utilized for this movie.
 These included the knife throwing twins, the casting of Louis Jourdan as the villain, and the Acrostar Bede jet sequence.
 The backgammon game was originally intended to take place in Max Kalba's club in The Spy Who Loved Me (1977).

 Octopussy is the daughter of Major Dexter Smythe, who was allowed by James Bond to commit suicide, rather than be captured, when his crimes of embezzlement and murder were discovered.
 This is the only reference to Ian Fleming's original short story "Octopussy" in the movie.
 The Sotheby's auction scene comes from the Ian Fleming story "Property of a Lady".
 The scene of 009 trying to escape East Germany, is an allusion to Fleming's "The Living Daylights".
 The line "Spend the money quickly, Mr. Bond", spoken by a villain, who loses to Bond at a gambling table, is paraphrased from the novel, "Moonraker".